Patechoc/GCP_memo/cloud_architect/Preparing_for_the_Professional_Cloud_Architect_Examination.md

 subject: PCA Prep -- **Update and Scale Out a Containerized Application on a Kubernetes Cluster**

-This lab is similar to a Challenge Lab in the "Challenge: GCP Architecture" Quest.
+This lab is similar to a Challenge Lab in the "Challenge: GCP Architecture" Quest: [Managing Deployments Using Kubernetes Engine](./qwiklabs/Managing_Deployments_Using_Kubernetes_Engine.md)

 For this Challenge Lab, you must complete a series of tasks within a limited time period.
 Instead of following step-by-step instructions, you'll be given a scenario and task - you figure out how to complete it on your own!
 An automated scoring system (shown on this page) will provide feedback on whether you have completed your tasks correctly.